 His research focuses on prescription drug use, pricing, and policy, especially for medicines treating chronic diseases such as diabetes.
 His work on insulin has been featured in The Lancet, JAMA, the NYTimes, and the Washington Post.

-He lives with his wife and 3 children in Squirrel Hill.
+He lives with his family in Squirrel Hill.
 He enjoys playing pickup basketball.

 Education & Training